 - 140 – Property Section

 You can check more forms from the link here.
-In the next section, let’s discuss how we can build information extraction algorithms from ACORD forms.
+In the next section, let’s discuss how we can build information or data extraction algorithms from ACORD forms.

 Information Extraction from ACORD forms using OCR